serge-m/serge-m.github.io/content/2017/03/mocking-in-python.md

 ## Alternative mocking libraries

 [Flexmock](https://flexmock.readthedocs.io/en/latest/compare/) -- extended/rebuilt clone of mocking library from Ruby.
+Abandoned project (last update in github in 2015)

 Interesting syntax.
 Probably cleaner mocking sometimes.
 Example from docs for overriding new instances of a class: